W3rni0/TJCTF_2020/readme.md

-I tried using Unix commands first and quickly discovered by the error messeges that the commands need to be python commands, furthermore, we can't see the output of the executed commands and but only the time it took for the commands to execute or an error message if an error occurred. in this point i tried using python commands and modules to escape the shell or get a reverse shell going from the server to my host, for each command I tried I got the following messege:
+I tried using Unix commands first and quickly discovered by the error messeges that the commands need to be python commands, furthermore, we can't see the output of the executed commands and but only the time it took for the commands to execute or an error message if an error occurred while executing the commands.
+I tried using python commands and modules to escape the shell or get a reverse shell going from the server to my host, for each command I tried I got the following messege:
 ```
 ![](assets//images//timed_2.png)

 ```
-In this point I gave up on getting a shell and tried to see what I can do in this limited enviroment, I wanted to determine first if the commands are executed in python 2 and python 3, for that i checked if python recognized basestring, a abstract type which can't be found in python 3 and will raise an exception in it:
+At this point I gave up on getting a shell and tried to see what I can do in this limited enviroment, I wanted to determine first if the commands are executed in python 2 or python 3, for that I checked if python recognized basestring, an abstract type which can't be found in python 3 and will raise an
+exception:
 ```
 ![](assets//images//timed_python2.png)